Terms and Conditions

 Free Trial Subscribers: A free trial lasts for one month, and then expires.
 If it is not upgraded into a full membership, we will delete the data provided for the free trial six months after its expiry.
 The delay is because many churches join for the Free Trial, let the account lapse for several months, and then return to take out a full Subscription.

 Full Subscribers: A full membership lasts for one year, and then expires.
 If it is not renewed, we will delete the data provided for the full membership six months after its expiry.
 The delay is in order to give churches, whose editors have left, time to find a new editor and for that editor to take over the Parish Pump subscription for that church.
-We will keep records of any financial transactions you enter into with us for no less than six years, and no more than seven years.
+We will keep records of any financial transactions you enter into with us for no less than six years.
 This will enable us to meet with accounting requirements and respond to any questions from you that arise during that period.
-Records of subscription orders (not containing financial information) will be kept for the lifetime of the Parish Pump website.
+Records of subscription orders will be kept for the lifetime of the Parish Pump website.
 The subscription order does not include any identifying information aside from the User’s ID (which is replaced by ‘Deleted’ when the user is removed from the database), and information that identifies the payment method and transaction.

 Emails sent to us – these are kept for up to two years, and then deleted.